DesignSparkRS/raspidmx/README.md

 # Dispmanx

+## READ ME FIRST!

+Please note that this is a fork of a fairly old version of this software, where pngview was hacked so as to allow displayed images to be steered around the screen by passing it X/Y coordinates on stdin.

+The original repo is at: https://github.com/AndrewFromMelbourne/raspidmx/

+## Introduction

 There are a number of APIs available for the Raspberry Pi that can make use of the computers GPU.
 These include OpenMAX, Open GL ES(1 and 2) and OpenVG.
 The raspberrypi/firmware repository has short examples for these and other